Junees99/hackathon_rps/docs/java-getting-started.md

 Add-ons are cloud services that provide additional services for your application, such as databases, logging, and monitoring.

 By default, Heroku stores your app's 1500 most recent log lines.
-However, the full log stream is available as a service, and several logging add-ons are available that provide features such as log persistence, search, and alerting.
+However, the full log stream is available as a com.example.service, and several logging add-ons are available that provide features such as log persistence, search, and alerting.

 In this step you'll provision one of these logging add-ons, Papertrail.